llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SRS.md

 **Product Perspective**

-Picross Image Puzzle Generator is a stand-alone application designed for Windows PCs.
-The application is made in C++ using SFML for the user interface aspects and puzzle importing and exporting options.
-As well as using the OpenCV library for improving the consistency and accuracy at which we can solve the puzzles given.
-In the future, we may look into porting the application over to both iOS and Android operating systems, but at the moment this is solely a Windows based project.
+Picross Image Puzzle Generator is a stand-alone program designed for Windows PCs.
+The program is made in C++ using SFML for the user interface aspects and puzzle importing and exporting options as well as using the OpenCV library for improving the consistency and accuracy at which we can solve the puzzles given.
+In the future, we may look into porting the program over to one or both iOS and Android operating systems, but at the moment this is solely a Windows based project.

 **Product Functions**

 1. Solve a Picross puzzle
           a.
 Allow user to import an existing Picross puzzle as a JPG/PNG file
           b.
 Allow user to solve the puzzle themselves
           c.
-User can allow the application to attempt to solve the puzzle itself
+User can allow the program to attempt to solve the puzzle itself

 2. Create a Picross puzzle
 	a.
 User can choose from a variety of sizes to set as their Picross layout